What are the best Disney World hotels? Orlando has so many hotel options, but here’s a Disney resorts list of the

 The Art of Animation

 The Art of Animation is not a luxury hotel, but we love it anyways.
-Nothing more than spacious motel rooms, the themed family suites show off The Lion King, Finding Nemo, or Cars movie sets and characters.
+While nothing more than spacious motel rooms, the family suites show off The Lion King, Finding Nemo, or Cars movie sets and characters.
 The gardens in between the resort buildings are filled with giant sculptures of the movie characters.

-The pool areas are very nice, though crowded, and the on-site cafeteria is a step up from the other value resorts with a more sophisticated menu appealing to millennial parents (think Indian food and vegan options).
+The pool areas are very nice, though crowded, and the on-site cafeteria is a step up from the other value resorts with a more sophisticated menu appealing to millennial parents (think vegan or Asian options mixed in with standards).

 We suggest it is a great place to start the family vacation to explore the parks before checking into one of the off-property luxury hotels for a bit of rest by the pool before flying home.

 The Star Wars Resort

-This much anticipated hotel will open after the rest the new Hollywood Studios Star Wars: Galaxy’s Edge rolls out in the later half of 2019.
-2020?
-2021?
+This much anticipated hotel will open after the rest the new Hollywood Studios Star Wars: Galaxy’s Edge rolls out in the later half 2021(?).
 My guess is that Disney is going to redefine what a hotel experience can be.
 We know guests register for two-night stays in what Disney is calling a luxury resort.
 It seems like guests will cycle through an itinerary of experiences during their time.

 Families are given Star Wars inspired costumes to wear as they lounge on their beds looking out windows that simulate views from a star fleet.
 The resort will have direct access to the Star Wars land inside Hollywood Studios, too.